SergeyVorobiev/RLDyna/README.md

 ### SARSA

-This is one yet type of Markov chain based on rewards, slightly differs from previous Q, classic one step on policy form looks like this:
+This is one yet type of Markov chain based on rewards, slightly differs from previous Q. Classic one step on-policy form looks like this:

 **$$Q(S,a) = Q(S,a) + \alpha (R - Q(S,a) + \gamma Q(S', a'))$$**